 Who drives more?

-While they might be more likely to take the wheel for longer road trips, women use their cars for more day-to-day activities.
+While men may be more likely to take the wheel for longer road trips, women use their cars for more of their day-to-day activities.
 When it comes to the UK average annual miles per year, male drivers only account for 1% more than female drivers.

 And the winner is…